 When I look back I feel super happy about my time in Tallinn.
-City that definitely took my heart with its beautiful sea side where having a break between lectures, taking long walks at Kadriorg and exploring hidden streets at Vana Tallinn.
+A city that definitely took my heart with its beautiful seaside where you can have a break between lectures, taking long walks at Kadriorg and exploring hidden streets at Vana Tallinn.
 Memories of those 4 years are filled with great moments both at university and constantly active dormitory life with other students at Karu.
-Place where I met some truly inspiring lecturers and international friends for life time."
+Place where I met some truly inspiring lecturers and international friends for a lifetime."

 Jyri Jäntti (Finland, graduated 2017)

-Liberal arts in social sciences is curated by the International Relations and Future studies field within the School of Governance, Law and Society (SOGOLAS).
-The school includes various fields of social sciences like law, international relations, social work, sociology, governance, politics and demographics.
-The program offers courses from outside the school as well but as most social sciences are inside the school, the program keeps a tighter connection between the fields and offers a chance for more interdisciplinary research.
-SOGOLAS also includes the interdisciplinary lifetime research centre and also hosts the contact point to the European migration network.
-The school offers various MA programs, including international relations in English as well as multiple PhD programs.
+Liberal Arts in Social Sciences is curated by the International Relations and Future studies field within the School of Governance, Law and Society (SOGOLAS).
+The School includes various fields of social sciences like law, international relations, social work, sociology, governance, politics, and demographics.
+The programme offers courses from outside the School as well but as most social sciences are inside the School, the programme keeps a tighter connection between the fields and offers a chance for more interdisciplinary research.
+SOGOLAS also includes the interdisciplinary lifetime research center and also hosts the contact point to the European migration network.
+The School offers various MA programmes, including international relations in English as well as multiple PhD programmes.

 School of Governance, Law and Society Facebook group.

 Both SOGOLAS and Tallinn University in general offer many ways students can have an interesting social life.
 SOGOLAS’ students have a student representation organisation Civitas that takes care of students’ educational and social needs.
-Institute includes many topical student organisations, for example the International Relations’ Society.
+The university includes many topical student organisations.
 University offers even more possibilities: from choir singing and gym practice to various social clubs and student organisations.
-SOGOLAS organises conferences every year, open to both students and researchers; as well as many public lectures every other week.
+SOGOLAS organises conferences every year, open to both students and researchers, as well as many public lectures every other week.

 Tallinn University has a modern urban campus located in the center of the city.
+The airport, train and bus stations are just a few minutes away by public transport.
+The beautiful view of the harbour is a constant reminder that students studying at Tallinn University are in the center of a major European hub.
 Our students have access to physical and online libraries, computer labs, cafeterias and cafes.
-Further, the university has all the facilities necessary for a productive learning environment and ample opportunities for leisure, sports, and social activities, all leading to an exciting and well balanced student life.
+Furthermore, the university has all the facilities necessary for a productive learning environment and ample opportunities for leisure, sports, and social activities, all leading to an exciting and well-balanced student life.
 Take a walk around our campus via the virtual tour!